Jesse-Mendoza/Automated-Elk-Stack-Deployment/README.md

           [Private IP addresses of webservers] [location of a Python 3 interpreter]

             e.g. 'x.x.x.x ansible_python_interpreter=/usr/bin/python3'

+     • Command to run playbook: ansible-playbook [playbook.yml]

-Run the playbook, then navigate to 'http://[your.ELK-VM.External.IP]:5601/app/kibana' to check that the installation worked as expected.
+Run each playbook, then navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana to check that the installation worked as expected.